May 29

 The Turkish daily Sabah ran a feature about Istanbul Eats -- headlined "Food Explorers" -- in its Sunday edition.
 You can read the original article (in Turkish) here, and Google's "my hovercraft is full of eels"-like English translation here. continue

-Erzurum Cağ Kebapcisi: Turkish Gaucho Grub
+Erzurum Cağ Kebapçısı: Turkish Gaucho Grub

 2 responses - Posted 05.22.09

-Akın Balık: (the other) Karaköy Fish House
+Akın Balık: (The Other) Karaköy Fish House

-10 responses - Posted 05.15.09
+12 responses - Posted 05.15.09

 Breaking News: Körfez to Close